nerd-bear/Memo/README.md

 ## Contributing

-We welcome contributions to CRAC Bot!
+We welcome contributions to Memo Bot!
 Here's how you can contribute:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix